Click on ABBA for pictures.

 12 OUR LAST SUMMER - Bjorn wrote the lyrics of "Our Last Summer" about an affair he had in Paris before Agnetha.
 ABBA always treated Agnetha and Frida equally, giving them the same number of lead vocals and the same number of hits.
 Frida got "Our Last Summer."
 In it, she has fond memories of a lover who settled down to a conventional life.
 She was the one afraid of getting old.

 13 PUT ON YOUR WHITE SOMBRERO - Frida gives her macho Spaniard a tongue lashing!
 We might wonder about whom she is singing.
-Frida dresses her vaquero, not only putting a sombrero on him but donning him all in white with a red bandana.
+She dresses her vaquero, not only putting a sombrero on him but donning him all in white with a red bandana.
 She puts him on a horse and sends him riding into the sunset to impress a meek senorita.
 She sees him as a caballero trying to live life as if it were a movie.
 Frida is tough!
 She is a realist.
 "Put On Your White Sombrero" belongs to the Super Trouper era but was deemed unworthy of the album.
 ABBA was peaking!
 There were fewer worlds to conquer.
 "In rhyme with his time" may be the worst line in the entire catalog.
-As an astronomer, I think of the Sombrero Galaxy M104.

 14 SHOULD I LAUGH OR CRY - A wife rebelling against her husband, perhaps Frida going up against Benny.
 She is cold!
 This is one of those songs from the post-Visitors era.
 Maybe ABBA meant to do another record, maybe not.
 But there were no Top 40 candidates.
 The final songs were cynical in a way that was foreign to the group.
-"Should I Laugh of Cry" oozes with sarcasm.
+"Should I Laugh of Cry" is sarcastic.
 Still, it is a legitimate response to a partner's tyranny.
-He vents; she feels contempt.
-She liked his small philosophy in "Our Last Summer," but not now.
+He vents.
+She feels contempt.
+She liked his philosophy in "Our Last Summer," but not now.
 The title reminds me of the masks representing the dramatic arts.
 One is laughing, one is crying.
-Frida is laughing, but at Benny, not with him.
-He stands on his toes to appear taller.
-High and mighty!
-Frida compares him to a balloon, full of hot air.
+Frida laughs, but at Benny, not with him.
+He stands on his toes to appear taller, while Frida compares him to a balloon, full of hot air.
 They are preparing for bed, and Benny is in his pajamas.
-That his trousers are too short is an indication that he is trying to tower over Frida.
-Their marriage is a lie, and Frida is indifferent.
+That his trousers are too short indicates that he is trying to tower over Frida.
+Their marriage is a lie.
 Of course, both couples divorced.
-ABBA is like The Beatles.
-Both began with love songs that finally gave way to serious themes.
+Like The Beatles, ABBA's love songs gave way to serious themes.

 15 THE KING HAS LOST HIS CROWN - Mocking, taunting!
 The guy with the angel eyes gets his.
-Sweden has a monarchy, and kings and queens are always popping up.
+Sweden has a monarchy, and kings and queens pop up.
 Carl Gustaf XVI is Sweden's king.
 Silvia is his queen.
 ABBA performed at their wedding.

 RECONCILIATION - BREAKING UP & MAKING UP